The Problem

 The entire process is invisible to the end user.
 They ask a question — they get a disciplined answer with a verifiable proof chain.
 Five minutes from first API call to first scored response.

-GOLD is 173 structured files that define how AI should think about evidence.
+GOLD Core is 169 structured files that define how AI should think about evidence.
 Not code — data.
 The AI receives these as behavioral instructions at inference time.
 No retraining.
 No fine-tuning.
 No weight modification.

 Think of it as a curriculum.
 You don't rewire a student's brain — you give them a textbook, methodology, and standards.
 GOLD is that curriculum for AI.
-It covers 7 domains, includes 49+ real academic sources with DOIs, and teaches the model to compute rather than guess.
+It covers 7 domains, includes 30+ peer-reviewed sources, and teaches the model to compute rather than guess.

 Scoring